abdul1433/Life-cycle/README.md

 <p>

- The ticket closed now and can be viewed in the Tickets-->Closed
+ The ticket closed now and can be viewed in the Closed Tickets